 - Vast personalization – managing different prices for the same product for different customers, providing unique loyalty programs, and offering personalized custom catalogs on the same eCommerce store.

 - Longer sales cycles – due to larger order values in B2B and multiple stakeholders, a typical sales lifecycle involves multiple interactions between a buyer and a seller.
 This requires specific features to streamline these interactions on an eCommerce portal.

 - Support of different types of buyer-seller interaction – B2B eCommerce companies may be largely different in how they do business, which usually requires the support of unique business processes for their eCommerce store.
-Whether your business follows a self-service model, back-and-forth buyer-seller interactions, or a multi-vendor B2B marketplace, select the platform that can fit your business processes.
+Whether you sell through sales reps, a self-service model, or you want to create a multi-vendor marketplace, select the platform that can fit your business processes.

 - Scalability for global development – a scalable B2B eCommerce solution allows for unlimited growth of your eCommerce web stores.
 Be sure your solution can address all multi-websites, multi-brands, and multi-locale requirements should your business need them.

 Upgrading traditional eCommerce solutions to support B2B use cases will be a major priority for companies competing in the B2B segment.